 You’ll get to choose from three essay questions in Section 3 of the BMAT.
 You must fill one sheet of A4 in the 30-minute timeframe.

-You may not be studying essay-based subjects, which can lead to a degree of trepidation.
-However, we have designed a clear and repeatable strategy for success in this section that you’ll learn in our BMAT Course – and we can review your BMAT essay practice, too.
+You may not be studying essay-based subjects for A-Level, which can lead to a degree of trepidation.
+However, we have designed a clear and repeatable strategy for success in this section that you’ll learn in our BMAT Course – and we can review your BMAT essay practice too.

 When it comes to selecting the best question to answer, we recommend you choose the one that: